 Knowing your teen is important as well.
-If they are generally inattentive, then a higher policy might be in your best interest (or possibly not allow them to drive at all), if they are very responsible and careful then you may be able to afford insuring them with a smaller policy.
+If they are generally inattentive, then a higher policy might be in your best interest; if they are very responsible and careful, then you may be able to afford insuring them with a smaller policy.

 In every state, the highest percentage of accidents is caused by young adults and teens (under 25 years old).

 In a majority of states, young adults and teens have the highest percentage of accidents that lead to the death of a person involved in the accident.
 These are very important things to keep in mind when purchasing insurance.

 Saving Money on the Teen Auto Insurance Policy

 Saving money is important for everyone, and it is possible to save money on your auto insurance–even if you are insuring a young adult or a teen.

 First of all, consider having your child contribute to the cost of the policy.
 Not only will this relieve some of your financial burden, your child will understand the costs and responsibility they are taking on as they contribute to paying on the policy.
 How much you want your child to contribute is up to you.

 Next, refuse to allow your child to drive if they don’t make good grades.